 - Mash bananas in a medium mixing bowl with a fork or potato masher.
 Add eggs and beat to combine.
 Add the rest of the non-dry ingredients: peanut butter, honey, and milk.
 Stir well.

-- In a separate bowl, add dry ingredients (other than chocolate chips) all at once on top: cocoa powder, baking soda, baking powder, and salt.
-Lightly stir the dry ingredients together on top and then stir the dry ingredients to combine with the wet ingredients and stir lightly until just combined, being careful not to over-mix.
+- In a separate bowl, add dry ingredients (other than chocolate chips): cocoa powder, baking soda, baking powder, and salt.
+Add the dry ingredients to the wet ingredients and stir lightly until just combined, being careful not to over-mix.

 - Bake for 14-15 minutes until the muffin tops are almost fully set if you jiggle the pan.
 (If you insert a toothpick, they'll still be gooey but they'll set as they cool).
 Since these muffins are already dark, it can be a bit hard to tell when they're done baking.
 Err on the side of under-baking here rather than risk dry muffins.

-- Let cool for at 15-20 minutes and then remove from muffin tin, using a knife around the edges to loosen the muffins if needed.
-Store leftover muffins on the counter in a container for up to two days.
-Freeze remaining muffins in a freezer-safe bag for up to 2-3 months.
+- Let cool for 15 minutes and then remove from muffin tin, using a knife around the edges to loosen the muffins if needed.
+Store leftover muffins on the counter in an airtight container for up to two days.
+Freeze remaining muffins for 2-3 months.

 Lightly adapted from this recipe